JD Vance’s cousin says Trump and his VP can’t bully Putin - so turned on Zelensky

 JD Vance’s cousin is fighting for Ukraine – this is what he thinks of Trump, Putin and the VP

 Nate Vance, who spent summers as a child with JD Vance, is a US veteran who volunteers to fight alongside Ukrainian soldiers on the frontline with Russia.
-He tells Sam Kiley that his first cousin is only serving Putin by abandoning Kyiv
+He tells World Affairs Editor Sam Kiley in Kyiv that his first cousin is only serving Putin by abandoning Zelensky

 Your support helps us to tell the story